SpaceVim/SpaceVim/bundle/helpful.vim/README.md

 ## Usage

-The command `:HelpfulVersion` takes a Vim pattern to search for helptags and display version information.
+The command `:HelpfulVersion` takes a subject to search for helptags and display version information.

 Examples: